lewissbaker/papers/isocpp/relax-coreturn-restrictions.md

-However, this means that we are deferring releasing the parent coroutine frame until the consumer has finished consuming all of the child generator's elements.
-If the tree was very deep then this could potentially be a large number of memory allocations
+However, this means that we are deferring releasing the parent coroutine frame until the consumer has finished consuming all of the child generator's elements even though the parent coroutine will not produce any more values.

-Wouldn't it be nice if we could instead make use of tail-recursion in the case where a `co_yield childGenerator;` statement occurs in the tail position to allow the parent coroutine frame to be freed earlier?
+If we could instead make use of tail-recursion in the case where a `co_yield childGenerator;` statement occurs in the tail position then this would allow the parent coroutine frame to be freed earlier, before resuming execution of the nested coroutine.

+Doing so would allow coroutines to support infinite recursion in the tail position with at most two coroutine frames needing to be allocated at any one time.

+## Tail call syntax

 My preferred syntax for indicating a tail-recursive yield is to allow `co_return std::move(childGenerator);` in the place of `co_yield childGenerator;`.